alvincentinio/ncnews/README.md

 ## API Endpoints

-A JSON respresentation of all the available endpoints on the API can be found [here](https://alcrewe-news.herokuapp.com/api)
+A JSON representation of all the available endpoints on the API can be found [here](https://alcrewe-news.herokuapp.com/api)

 ## Running The Tests